Nanoparticle Vaccine: The Next Generation of Vaccine Technology

 Arguably, the mRNA technology used to develop vaccines against COVID-19 by BioNTech-Pfizer and Moderna, are the next generation of vaccines.
 They have demonstrated their ability to be quickly developed and their efficacy.
-But researchers are working on yet another type of vaccine technology using nanoparticles that are less expensive than the mRNA vaccines and do not need to be stored at very low temperatures, as the current mRNA vaccines do.
+But researchers are working on yet another type of vaccine technology using nanoparticles that are less expensive than the mRNA vaccines and the Nanoparticle vaccine does not need to be stored at very low temperatures, as the current mRNA vaccines do.

 The Pfizer-BioNTech vaccine, for example, requires temperatures around -94 degrees F. The Moderna vaccine storage requirements aren’t as stringent, but still requires being frozen at about -4 degrees F. In particular, these requirements present challenges to low- and middle-income countries.